What is Audience Optimization and how do I use it?

 Select your file that you just downloaded from ClickMagick and then edited in step 4 and you will have successfully imported your conversion data into Google!

 If you want to import your data into Google on a regular schedule, you can do so by uploading a Google Sheets doc or store the file online via HTTPS or SFTP.
-For more information on how to do that, check out this Google article, scroll to the “Import your conversions” section and select the “Upload your conversions on a schedule” dropdown.
+For more information importing data into Google, check out this Google article, scroll to the “Import your conversions” section.

 Note: If you added the optional cmc_strip parameter to your URL, you will not see the GCLID number show up in the URL bar when clicking your link.
 However the GCLID number is still being generated and you will be able to import your conversions into Google Ads.